lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-summary.md

         - __Free__ - Azure Defender OFF, continuous assessments, security score, and actionable security recommendations.
         - __Paid__ - Azure Defender ON, hybrid security, threat protection alerts, vulnerability scanning, just in time (JIT) VM access, etc.
 - Azure __Key Vault__ - managed service for securing sensitive information (PaaS)
+- Azure __Defender for Cloud Apps__ - designed to discover Shadow IT (non-sanctioned apps)
+- Azure __Defender for Identity__ - designed to protect on-premises identities from external threats
+- Azure __Information Protection (AIP)__ - cloud-based solution that enables organisations to discover, classify, and protect documents and emails by applying labels to content
 ### Governance features of Azure
 - __Role__ - "what can be done?"
 - __Security Principal__ - "who can do it?"